Pushing mongo is deemed as the ultimate sin in skateboarding.

 Long Distance Pushing

-Another advantage was for long-distance pushing.
-If you can push both regular and mongo, it’s beneficial because you can switch back and forth, so you don’t fatigue.
+Pushing both regular and mongo benefits LDP because you can switch back and forth, so you don’t fatigue.

-If you’re going for 10 miles and only push regular, you’re bound to get tired.
+If you go for 10 miles and only push regular, you will get tired.
 So being able to push mongo is an advantage for long-distance riders.

 More Momentum?